mdlayher/mdlayher.com/content/blog/linux-vm-sockets-in-go.md

 Next, QEMU must be started with a special `vhost-vsock-pci` device attached that enables VM sockets communication within the VM.
 Note that each VM on a hypervisor must have a unique "cid" (context ID).
-For this example, we’ve chosen `guest-cid=3`.
+For this example, we've chosen `guest-cid=3`.

 ```text